natoriamilligan/linux-cheatsheet/basic-commands.md

 -`/dev/null/` : special file that acts like a black hole.
 Any data written to /dev/null is discarded, making it useful for suppressing command output

 ## Installing Software
-  - `sudo apt update` : Its important to update the package list befrore installing new software `sudo apt update`
+  - `sudo apt update` : Its important to update the package list before installing new software `sudo apt update`
   - `sudo apt upgrade` : upgrades all packages that need it -y to say yes to all prompts
   - verify software is installed by `softwareName -version`
   - `apt-cache search "short description of software (keywords)" for specific searching for a software you dont know the name of
     - use grep to narrow down search (apt-cache search "text editor" | grep -i gui)
   - `apt remove` : sudo apt remove w3m -y (`sudo apt purge w3m -y` to remove configuration files as well)
   - `sudo apt autoremove -y` : removes packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed
+  - `dpkg -s nameOfPkg` or `sudo apt show nameOfPkg` : to show package details
+  -